PrincessRuth90/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the type of file names
+A script that create symbolic link